KobbieMainoo/ScienceChatbot/README.md

 The image is provided first, followed by the textual question and answer options.
 This allows the model to perform image-grounded reasoning over the provided visual context.

+### 🖼️ Model Output

+The model is prompted to generate:

+* A single correct answer (e.g., A/B/C/D)

+* A structured explanation (rationale) supporting the prediction

+This aligns with the ScienceQA setting, which includes human-written rationales.